Here’s what camera gear to take on your African Safari

 My Setup and Lessons Learned

-During my recent safari, I brought along a Sony a7 IV paired with a 70-200mm f/4 lens GII and a 2x teleconverter.
+During my recent safari, I brought along the Sony a7 IV paired with a 70-200mm f/4 lens GII and a 2x teleconverter.
 This setup allowed me to achieve a focal length of up to 400mm, perfect for distant subjects like grazing antelope or birds perched high in trees.
-However, I quickly realized that wildlife often came surprisingly close to our safari vehicle, making the telephoto lens too powerful for those moments.
+However, I quickly realised that wildlife often came surprisingly close to our safari vehicle, making the telephoto lens too powerful for those moments.
 To address this, I relied on my Tamron 28-75mm lens for mid-range shots and a 16-35mm lens for wide-angle landscapes, capturing the vast savannas and dramatic skies.

 Recommended Camera Gear for Safari